Ghost-script/SummerTrainingAssignments/mount/solution.rst

         else: #if the path doesn't exists, inform the user return "Something is fucked up, man..."

-The content of /proc/mounts difere slightly form the one of mount command.
+The content of /proc/mounts differ slightly form the one of mount command.
 We need to define a funtion that reformats each line to match the output of mount command:

 .. code:: python
    :number-lines: 32